ABOUT TOM

 Personal Life

 My wife, Priscilla, and I have been married since 2001.
-We have 5 daughters and 1 grandson.
+We have 5 daughters and 2 grandsons.
 We live in northeast Tucson and are members of Christ Community Church, Arizona Families for Home Education and Forty Niner Country Club.
 I was born and raised in Grand Rapids, Michigan and miss the beautiful summers at Lake Michigan.
 My wife and I are passionate about taking family vacations and road trips.
 In fact, we have taken our older children to all 50 states.
-My typical golf score is about 85, my typical bowling score is about 160, and I am always eager for a competitive game of ping pong, pickle ball, or outdoor resort-style shuffleboard in our back yard.
+My typical golf score is in the 80s, my typical bowling score is in the 160s, and I am always eager for a competitive game of ping pong, pickle ball, or outdoor resort-style shuffleboard in our back yard.
 And yes, my estate plan is up-to-date.

 I am a longtime attorney member of WealthCounsel, the nation's premiere organization of estate planning professionals, having joined in 2006.
 WealthCounsel provides me with the support system of a large law firm, while allowing me to maintain the highly personalized level of service that only a solo attorney can provide.

-I am a member of the State Bar of Arizona (Probate and Trust section).
+I joined the State Bar of Arizona in 2000.

 Resume